 When taken long term there are significant and well documented risks to your health associated with taking this medication.

-In this article I will provide you with a clear understanding of the risks involved, why cholesterol isn’t the “Bad Guy”, how to minimize the side effects, if you decide to take the medication, but also how to manage healthy cholesterol, reduce inflammation improving your health and quality of life.
+In this article, I will provide you with a clear understanding of the risks involved, why cholesterol isn’t the ‘Bad Guy’, how to minimize the side effects if you decide to take the medication.
+How to manage healthy cholesterol and reduce inflammation, thereby improving your health and quality of life.

 Initial Discomfort Reported with